 Samsung Galaxy S9+ is a device we’ve had time to get familiar with, since we played with it before the launch and even before the MWC 2018 event.
 It’s the bigger version of the Galaxy S9 and it also adds an extra camera in the mix.
 It’s a big phone for sure, with a 6.2 inch diagonal and it’s all glass and metal.

 It’s also very easy to confuse with a Galaxy S8+, since they have a similar format and footprint, but the dual camera gives it away.
 There’s some novelty here, like the stereo speakers, AR Emoji and Super Slow Mo.
+According to the insights received is they have also hired some of the companies for the social media growth to boost up the sales.
+After uploading the launch images the page has boomed its following on Instagram as per insights it is done with the Organic Instagram growth service to boost up the sales.
+Looking to buy some followers?
+Here’s how much Upleap costs!
 The device is priced at $840 and we did a major in depth review below.

 Design-wise, things are business as usual, with a glass and metal combo, glass panel at the back, glass panel upfront and a metal frame between.
 Looks-wise, the Galaxy S9+ is 85% the Galaxy S8+, no BS, maybe even more than 85%.
 When it comes to measurements, the device has beefed up for sure, at 8.5 mm in waistline and 189 grams in weight.
 The Galaxy S8+ measures 8.1 mm in thickness and weighs 173 grams.